anyways-open/itinero-transit-server/API.md

 - `from=` gives the departure location, thus the identifier of a SNCB-station in the 'http://irail.be/stations/NMBS/<some_number>'-format
 - `to=` gives the arrival stations, in the same format
-- `departure` gives the departure time, in ISO-8601-format.
+- `departure` gives the earliest wanted departure time, in ISO-8601-format.
 If no time zone indications is given, UTC is assumed
-- `arrival` gives the latest wanted arrival time in ISO-8601-format.
+- `arrival` gives the latest wanted arrival time (also in ISO-8601-format).

 Note that giving only departure or arrival-time is sufficient: if only departure time is given, the server will respond with a number of options arriving after the given time.